Choosing a Volunteer Abroad Organisation

 For example, recently, an elephant sanctuary in Thailand wrote to Globalteer looking for a partnership, as one of their international volunteering partners “no longer shared their vision.”
 The sanctuary had decided to put the elephants’ welfare first and to end the practice of elephant riding at their site and instead let the elephants live more freely, exhibiting their natural behaviour in the forest.
-Their commercial international volunteer organisation partner at the time was adamant that elephant riding must be included as part of the volunteer package, or they would no longer send volunteers to them.
-The volunteer organisation was purely interested in profit and attracting volunteers with the promise of being able to ride an elephant, rather than encouraging the ethical vision of the elephant sanctuary.
+Their commercial international volunteer organisation partner at the time was saying they had to include elephant riding as part of the volunteer package.
+Or else, they would no longer send volunteers to them.
+The volunteer organisation was purely interested in profit and attracting volunteers with the promise of riding an elephant, rather than encouraging the ethical vision of the elephant sanctuary.
 Is that the kind of organisation you would want to volunteer through?

 “I cannot find any bad reviews online.
 These must be the best volunteer abroad programs!”

 Wait just a minute!
 Most of the larger volunteer organisations will have great online reviews, but if you are in the know about how these things work, not all is as it seems.
 What kinds of reviews are you seeing?
 Can you see Facebook reviews and Google reviews?
 Or has the organisation turned the option off for people to leave reviews on Facebook?
 If so, why might they have done that?
 It makes one pause to think.
 Is there something they are not wanting you to see?

-Furthermore, evaluations and reviews found online need to be taken with a grain of salt.
+Furthermore, you need to take evaluations and reviews found online with a grain of salt.
 Volunteer organisations can pay for online marketing and reviews.
 So keep in mind that Facebook and Google reviews tend to be more authentic, as it is difficult to create a false Facebook profile to leave fake reviews.
 If you can’t see any reviews on Facebook, take that into consideration.
 Ask yourself why they do not want reviews on an independent platform like Facebook.